magomimmo/modern-cljs/README.md

 ## [Tutorial 5 - Introducing Domina][12]

-In this tutorial we're goingo to use [domina library][13] to make our login form validation more clojure-ish.
+In this tutorial we're going to use [domina library][13] to make our login form validation more clojure-ish.

 ## Tutorial 6 - TO BE DONE